Raviprakash-works/sales-dashboard-project/README.md

-Here's the raw README content — select all and copy:

 📊 Sales Performance Analytics Dashboard

 End-to-end sales analytics project — Python EDA, SQL analysis, and a 3-page interactive Power BI dashboard built on the Sample Superstore dataset to uncover regional performance, discount impact, and profitability drivers.